 Stress is your body’s response to demanding circumstances.
 Working long hours?
 You’re probably stressed.
 Studying for a big exam?
 Definitely stressful.
 Toddler throwing a tantrum?
 Probably stressful for both of you.

-Anxiety disorder is the general name given to chronic, excessive anxiety in response to everyday situations.
+Anxiety disorder is the general term for chronic, excessive anxiety in response to everyday situations.
 Anxiety disorders include:

-Many people discover that they have more than one type of anxiety disorder, or deal with anxiety combined with depression, post-traumatic stress disorder, eating disorders, alcoholism, or substance abuse.
+Many people discover that they have more than one type of anxiety disorder.
+Others deal with anxiety combined with depression, PTDS, eating disorders, alcoholism, or substance abuse.
 While stress and anxiety are more general terms that you can probably identify in yourself, anxiety disorders can only be diagnosed by a physician.

-Stress: While stress levels are largely subjective, studies focused on pain, sleep, and other outcomes often find that patients report decreased stress levels as one of the major benefits they receive from massage therapy treatments.
 In one study on pain in acute care settings, more than half of the patients mentioned relaxation in their survey responses.
-One described the experience of receiving massage as “very helpful, soothing, comforting, and relaxing,” which is notable considering how stressful being hospitalized is.
-Improved emotional well-being and sleep were also mentioned by many patients and nurses, both of which are good indicators of stress reduction.
+One patient described the receiving massage as “very helpful, soothing, comforting, and relaxing.”
+A notable result, considering the stress of hospitalization.
+Patients and nurses also reported improved emotional well-being and sleep – both good indicators of stress reduction.

 Stress and anxiety are closely tied to pain, sleep, and other factors.
 Reducing pain reduces stress levels.
 Reducing stress levels can also reduce pain.
 Improving sleep can impact both pain and stress, and vice versa.
 Does massage therapy work primarily through either pain or stress reduction, or does it impact both equally?
 This is an area for further study.